Appealing A Conviction

 - The attorney who represented you made a critical mistake

 - The judge did not allow your attorney to present certain evidence in your favor

 Obtaining Justice For Our Clients

 If you or a loved one has been convicted of a crime and believe there may be grounds for an appeal, contact The Garber Law Firm, P.C.
 You can call us at 678-383-9792 or reach us online.
-Our criminal appeals lawyer, Marc Garber, will take aggressive steps to assert your rights.
+We will take aggressive steps to assert your rights.